DenisKipchakbaev/microservices-cloud-finchley/README.md

 # Building the Docker Images
 To build the code examples as a docker image, open a command-line window, change to the directory where you have downloaded the source code.

 Run the following maven command.
 This command will execute the compiling and packaging of the Spring Boot powered modules as well as create docker images harnessing [Spotify Dockerfile maven plugin] (https://github.com/spotify/dockerfile-maven) defined in the pom.xml file.
+Docker service should be running.

-   **mvn clean package**
+   **mvn clean package -DskipTests**

 If everything builds successfully you should see a message indicating that the build was successful.